When we start talking about the biggest and longest beaches in the world it’s best to first set some parameters.

 The longest beach on the west coast of the United States is Long Beach in Washington.
 The sands roll on for 28 miles and when you arrive there you’ll be met with a sign saying the world’s longest beach, but they actually mean the world’s longest continuous peninsula beach.

-It’s a hugely popular tourist destination for whale watching, fishing, and surfing.
+Long Beach is a popular tourist destination for whale watching, fishing, and surfing.
 The water is a little chilly for swimming though, but in the summertime, it is quite refreshing.

 Long Beach is also home to a pile of events that happen all year round including music, food, and other festivals.